JonathanKSullivan/Feed-Reader-Testing/README.md

 # Front-End-Feed-Reader-Testing
-This is the seventh project in the Udacity Frontend Nanodegree Program
+Series of Jasmine test suites for a web-based application that reads RSS feeds.
+This is the seventh project in the Udacity Frontend Nanodegree Program.
+##In Progress